July 29, 2015 at 9:45AM • 1 hour 10 minutes

 Alternative show title suggestions

-- Not a hater
+- I’m a svengali

 Hosted by Chad Etzel, Darryl Thomas, and John Sextro.

 I rant about Twitter's product woes, Google+ dying, Apple Music user numbers, LinkedIn spam, and the massive outrage over the hunting death of a lion.

 July 29, 2015 at 2:30AM • 48 minutes